isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion14">
     <label for="accordion14"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">How can I verify that the SMS link I received is a legitimate link?</span></label>
     <div>
-      <p>The SMS is identifiable by the sender named "RedeemSG” (before 1 July) or “gov.sg” (from 1 July onwards).
+      <p>The SMS is identifiable by the sender named “gov.sg”.
 Please also check that your unique voucher link  starts with the following prefix https://voucher.redeem.gov.sg.
 Do not trust vouchers starting with other prefixes. </p>
 		<p><img src="/images/eng_step_3.png" alt="Sample OTP Screen" style="width:210px !important;height:374px !important;">
 	</p>
-<p>A typical SMS from RedeemSG or gov.sg will look like the screenshot above.
+<p>A typical SMS from gov.sg will look like the screenshot above.
 Please note that the masked NRIC portion and exact voucher link URL blurred will vary.</p>
     </div>
 	</li>
 		<li>
     <input type="checkbox" id="accordion15">
     <label for="accordion15"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What happens if I accidentally delete the SMS?
 Can I retrieve the SMS?</span></label>
     <div>
-			<p>To retrieve the voucher link for CDC Vouchers 2024, please visit <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a> and login with Singpass again.
+			<p>To retrieve the voucher link for CDC Vouchers 2025, please visit <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a> and login with Singpass again.
 You will be able to get the voucher link sent to you via SMS.
 			</p>
     </div>
   </li>